Josuevillalona/geo-risk-spotter/cline_docs/projectRoadmap.md

-## Geospatial Risk Hotspot Project Roadmap
+## RiskPulse: Diabetes Project Roadmap

 ### Phase 1: The Foundational MVP (Target: 1 Week)
 - [x] Sprint 1.1: The "Map on a Screen" Slice